 Do you need a Baby Seat?

-Not necessary, it will interfere in baby natural muscular skeletal development (muscle).
-Later in life it will give baby a bad posture.
+Not necessary, it will interfere in baby natural muscular-skeletal development (muscle).
+Later in life, it will give the baby a bad posture.

 Till What Age Parents should wait if Baby Does not Sit by Themselves?